oba2311/website/zCancerPrediction.md

 		</header>
 		<p>I chose to work with the Wisconsin breast cancer dataset.
 The question at hand is whether there are characteristics that can

 accurately predict whether a tumor is a benign one or malignant.
 This is an important question since if such characteristics can be found having much predictive power, potentially malignant tumors could be identified earlier and lives will be saved.
 This is not a truly causal question, since the shape or size of the tumor does not cause it to be malignant, but rather could be highly correlated; therefore, it is more of a descriptive question.
-For true causal inference, matching or ATE for some treatment should be calculated.
+For true causal inference, matching or for some treatment should be calculated.
 Classification tasks such as this one are good to gauge a descriptive understanding.

 </p>
 	</div>